prnthp/negshell/docs/negshell-cores.md

 (*SW* denotes steps that are for SolidWorks, however all the following steps can be adapted to other software.)

-1. Starting with a solid geometry of the desired core, create a thin surface that is thickened towards the internal of the cavity of the core.
+1. Starting with a solid geometry of the desired core, create a thin surface that is thickened towards the inside core.
 We found that a thickness of 0.4 mm is ideal since it is the thinnest wall that the Formlabs Form 2 can print.
     1. *SW* - It is advisable to add fillets so the core has tangent continuity across the whole surface.
     1. *SW* - Use the **Surface Offset** command and set the **Offset to 0 mm** to create a copy of the surface.
     1. *SW* - Use the **Thicken** command to thicken the surface by **0.4 mm** inwards (right most button of the three options).
 Make sure to **untick Merge Result**.
 Then hide the original solid body. *This thickness can be tweaked and tuned for different printers or materials.*